dkriegner/xrayutilities/doc/source/simulations.rst

 Simulation examples
 ===================

 In the following a few code-snippets are shown which should help you getting started with reflectivity and diffraction simulations using *xrayutilities*.
 All simulations in *xrayutilities* are for layers systems and currently there are no plans to extend this to other geometries.
 Note that not all of the codes shown in the following will be run-able as stand-alone scripts.
-For fully running scripts look in the `examples <https://github.com/dkriegner/xrayutilities/tree/master/examples>`_ directory in the download found `here <https://sourceforge.net/projects/xrayutilities>`_.
+For fully running scripts look in the `examples <https://github.com/dkriegner/xrayutilities/tree/master/examples>`_ directory in the `download <https://sourceforge.net/projects/xrayutilities>`_.

 Building Layer stacks for simulations
 -------------------------------------